Military history of Germany: Tenth century

 In July 907, an army of Germans faced off against Hungarians in the Battle of Pressburg.
 The result was a decisive Hungarian victory in which the Hungarians were able to pillage what is today modern eastern Germany.
 The following year in 908, the Hungarians scored another victory at the Battle of Eisenach and continued to ravage the German countryside and demand tribute from local lords.
-This trend continued with the First Battle of Lechfeld in 910 when the Imperial Army lost to the Hungarian invaders during the use of a feigned retreat tactic.
+This trend was reversed with the First Battle of Lechfeld in 910 when the army led by Otto I. defeated the Hungarian invaders.

 From 919–36, the Germanic peoples (Franks, Saxons, Swaben and Bavarians) were united under Henry the Fowler, then Duke of Saxony, who took the title of King.
 For the first time, the term Kingdom of the Germans ("Regnum Teutonicorum") was applied to East Francia.

 The Treaty of Bonn was signed in 921 between Charles III of France and Henry I of Germany.
 They established the Rhine River as the border and neutral territory of their kingdoms.
 The treaty was ultimately a failure and led to tensions and military conflict between the kingdoms.

 In 933, Henry the Fowler met with an assembly in which they expressed their desire to renew their war with the Magyars (Hungarians).
 The Magyars attempted to catch the Saxons by surprise, but ultimately failed when they split their army in two.
 This resulted in Henry destroying both army sections with his superior weapons and training.
 The name of this conflict was known as the Battle of Riade.

 Henry I and his son Otto I inherited their administrative qualities from their Carolingian ancestors and thus were able to field armies much larger than medieval military historiography believed was capable at that time.
 The efficiency of military organization in tenth-century Germany was much higher than believable.
 This can be seen in the number of sieges, which would require extensive logistics, that were conducted during the century.
 Otto I and his subsequent descendants were tasked with defending the military borders to the east of modern-day Germany.
 Their enemies were primarily Slavic and roaming Steppe peoples.